Sunburn Treatment Specialist in Alexandria, and Ruther Glen VA

 If you have sunburn, then you should consult with a healthcare professional at PACS Urgent Care right away.
-For more information, call us or walk-in today.
+Some common symptoms of sunburn include redness, swelling of the skin, pain, blisters, fever, chills, confusion, and dry itching.
+For more information, contact us or walk-in today.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.

 Table of Contents: